Pre-Congress Hands-On Workshops (Part one: 1 to 4)

 Title:Challenging ECGs: from the easiest to the more puzzling

-Moderators: Dr Mohamed Zahid (Qatar), TBA
+Moderators: Dr Muhammad Zahid (Qatar), Dr Yasir Al-Ahmad (Qatar)

 Learning objectives: At the end of this workshop participants will have learnt: